-RGB Signals

-INPUT 1 consists of five BNCs (connectors) for linking to a variety of sources.
-The typical connection would be to an RGB source such as a PC, Mac, DEC, Sun, SGI and others.
+RGB Signals INPUT 1 consists of five BNCs (connectors) for linking to a variety of RGB sources such as a PC, Mac, DEC, Sun, SGI, and others.
 This projector supports multiple sync types with RGB signals: sync-on-green, composite sync, and separate H & V syncs.